Pearson College UWC: Admission

-All UWC students are selected based on their merit, promise and potential.
+All UWC students are selected based on merit, promise and potential.
 Each of the nearly 160 United World College National Committees makes recommendations for admission to UWC schools independently and according to their individual selection procedures.
 Admission is competitive and is deliberately intended to reflect diversity in all respects.
 Sponsorship to fund scholarships that help make it possible for more students to attend Pearson comes from a variety of organizations, foundations, governments and individual donors.
+A limited number of students are selected through the UWC Global Selections Program.

+Administration

+On August 1, 2023, Canadian Jason McBride was officially appointed president and head of college.

 Campus

 The college is located on the shores of Pedder Bay, near Victoria, British Columbia on Vancouver Island, on the traditional territory of the Sc'ianew (Beecher Bay) First Nation.
 The college provides an excellent location for environmental studies thanks to the surrounding woodlands and the nearby Race Rocks Marine Protected Area, an ecological conservation area maintained by the college.
-Pearson works in partnership with BC Parks, the Canadian Coast Guard and several other committed parties to ensure a resident volunteer Ecoguardian is always present on Race Rocks.
+Pearson works in partnership with BC Parks, the Canadian Coast Guard and several other committed parties to ensure a resident volunteer ecoguardian is always present on Race Rocks.

-The college has five residence houses that accommodate all students in four-person dorm rooms and, in a connected apartment, resident "houseparents."
+The college has five residence houses that accommodate all students in dorm rooms and, in a connected apartment, resident "houseparents."
 Houseparents can include some faculty and staff of the college.
-All student residence houses accommodate male and female students on separate floors and are equipped with common dayroom for study and relaxation.
+All student residence houses accommodate male and female students on separate floors and are equipped with a dayroom for study and relaxation.
 Campus facilities also include a large dining hall, an indoor swimming pool and fitness facility, a large library with study and classroom areas, a student commons building, two theatre-style seating lecture halls as well as traditional classrooms, labs and a floating marine sciences building.

 The college's proximity to Pedder Bay allows a broad range of waterfront programs.
-A fleet of sail boats, kayaks, canoes, and Scuba diving equipment are also stored on the docks and in the floating marine sciences building.
+A fleet of sail boats, kayaks, canoes, and scuba diving equipment is also available for supervised student use.
 Students can access activities only after appropriate training.

 Graduates

 Recent graduates have placed in some of the world's top universities, and some alumni have become notable leaders in human rights, international development, charitable organizations, business, law, science and other fields.
-Students from Pearson go on to study in post-secondary institutions around the world including, for example, institutions such as Brown University, Harvard University, McGill University, The University of Oxford, Columbia University, King's College London, Sciences Po, and the University of Toronto, and as well as Earlham College, Wageningen University, and New York University.
+Students from Pearson go on to study in post-secondary institutions around the world including, for example, institutions such as Brown University, Harvard University, Mount Allison University, McGill University, The University of Oxford, Columbia University, University of California (campuses incl.
+Berkeley, Santa Cruz, Santa Barbara, San Diego), King's College London, Sciences Po, the University of Toronto, as well as New York University.

-Seventeen graduating students have been selected as Loran Scholars, the highest number of any single secondary school, and 15 graduates have been awarded Rhodes Scholarships.
-After graduation, students are eligible to participate in the Davis United World College Scholars Program, which funds undergraduate study based on need at select American universities.
-In a recent year, the graduating class of Pearson College UWC was collectively awarded $12.5 million in scholarships.
+Graduates have been awarded scholarships after leaving the college, including the Gates Cambridge Scholarship, the Knight-Hennessy Scholars program, and the Schwarzman Scholars program.
+15 graduates have been awarded Rhodes Scholarships, while 17 graduating students have been selected as Loran Scholars.
+After graduation, alumni are eligible to participate in the Davis United World College Scholars Program, which funds undergraduate study based on need at select universities in the United States.